hausenlot/UI-Repo/README.md

 - Optional Javascript copy paste-able code for components with Javascript
 - Format is going to be a simple HTML.
 - In future I want an option to convert* the tailwind utilities into classic CSS class. *Maybe I can put a hard coded css class too in JSON file.
+- I plan to add some Components that are funny.

 # Progress
 - Testing Phase for Partials done
 - Testing Phase for Components preview and syntax fetch via JSON done.
 - Tidying the UI for scalabiity later
+- Added Components for Buttons
+- Added Prism.js for syntax
+- Added Components for Nav header

 ## Diary
 ### Day 1